snale-net/pySpatialETL/contributing-docs/02_local_virtualenv.rst

 Local Development with UV
 ==========================

-This guide describes how to install pySpatialETL in development mode with UV.
+This guide describes how to install SpatialETL in development mode with UV.

+.. contents:: On this page
+   :local:
+   :depth: 2

 Why UV?
 -------